ansamz/ansamz/README.md

 ### Hi there 👋 My name is Ansam Zedan

-- 🔭 Currently attending a Data Science bootcamp at SIT academy in Zürich.
+- 🔭 Junior data analyst, working as a data science teaching assistant at SIT academy.
 - :weight_lifting: Learning these Data Science topics: Statistics and Experimental Design, Data Visualization, Machine Learning, Deep Learning and Natural Language Processing.
 - 🌱 Background in pharmacy.
 - 👯 Looking to collaborate on Data Science projects especially in the medical field.